HelgeSverre/tailwind-size-migrator/README.md

 ## Requirements

-- Python 3.6 or higher
+- Python 3.6 or higher (I actually have no clue, figure it out yourself, python is weird)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.